design

 Hope Street Building Glasgow

 gm+ad architects have a new commercial development going on site this month on Hope Street.
-The Copenhagen Building takes its name from the associations in the area with the Duke of Wellington (His horse was named Copenhagen and Hope Street was once Copenhagen Street) and is located on the western side of Hope Street, facing the Central Station Hotel.
+The Copenhagen Building takes its name from the associations in the area with the Duke of Wellington (His horse was named Copenhagen and Hope Street was once Copenhagen Street) and is located on the western side of this north-south city street, facing the Central Station Hotel.

 It is bounded on the south side by Atlantic Chambers, a Grade ‘A’ Listed office building dating from 1899 by JJ Burnett, and on the north by Shaftsbury House, a 1960’s office building, which itself is about to be redeveloped.
 It is probably one of the busiest parts of Glasgow City Centre with 24-hour activity - commuters, office workers, shoppers and people socialising at the numerous pubs and nightclubs.